compuserscripts/6v6_lua/README.md

 spectaet script - only apply invisible chams if in first person

-fix fading alpha < 2 for betterscope warning text same as chatbubbles

 sticky radius script

 small update/notification library - if present we load it and auto update scripts and display notifications